 They effectively ran the monitors until they failed without re-calibration and without maintenance.
 The findings of the research was that the HaloSense could

-- “be within 10% of the calibrated value for more then 90 days without ANY operator/ technical intervention (i.e no calibration and no maintenance).”
+“be within 10% of the calibrated value for more than 90 days without ANY operator/ technical intervention (i.e no calibration and no maintenance).”

 Does that make the CRONOS® HaloSense the best chlorine monitor in the world?
 Maybe, but coupled with its on-board control options, its lack of response to the changing pH conditions in the distribution system, its suitability for free chlorine and total chlorine monitoring applications, its comms capability and its remarkably low total cost of ownership, it could be the ‘best’ chlorine monitor in the world.

 For more information on the remarkable CRONOS® HaloSense, installed in over 40 countries around the world please contact us.